 West Point’s Trophy Point – a scenic overlook of the Hudson River Valley - is ideal for highland vistas.
 While you’re there, take a moment to glance away from the leaves and give your attention to the Battle Monument, one of the largest columns of granite in the world.

 Autumn colors dazzle along the 17-mile gorge known as the “Grand Canyon of the East” at Letchworth State Park.
 It’s the perfect place to set up a picnic amid the rusty colors!

 Experience fall by rail!
 Board a Fall Foliage Train at Utica's historic Union Station.
 Watch as the Adirondack Scenic Railroad takes you through remote forests, sparkling rivers and into the magnificent beauty of Adirondack Park.
-Make sure to get a window seat!
+And for even more mountain foliage, hope aboard the Catskill Mountain Railroad--make sure to get a window seat!

 Round up the whole family for the Cooperstown & Charlotte Valley Railroad's Pumpkin Patch Train, where you can soak in the changing colors of the foliage while the little ones ooh and ahh over the varying sizes of pumpkins along the way.

 Here’s a wider list of scenic options by rail.